Xairos/Co-op-Reports/ecobee.md

 ### Learn the failure response process for end-user-facing services.

 This goal was the other half of my on-call aspirations, as I wanted to become a highly effective on-call responder.
 It turns out that *learning effective on-call by jumping into a rotation does not yeild desirable results*.
 In reponse to getting paged about an incident, I found myself falling into a fear-based response pattern.
 Internally I would be panicking, and thus thinking less clearly.
-I dreaded the next time an alert would come up, because I would feel the panick again.
+I dreaded the next time an alert would come up, because I would feel the panic again.

 In my first four months, I did not acquire the calm, rational approach (and other methodologies) that on-call necessitates.
 Towards the end of my term, I read the SRE book's chapter on effective on-call, which kicked off my quest to learn to do on-call properly.

+# On-call, done right

+On-call rotations are an unfortunate but necessary part of running critical software in production.
+There are several pitfalls that are easy to fall into, some of which I had fallen into myself, in retrospect.
+Some of the consequences of an ineffective rotation are serious, affecting the health (mental, emotional, etc) of your on-call members.

+I spent much of my time at ecobee being on-call, learning how to be effective, and eventually training teams on how to run rotations.
+I have a lot to say about how to do on-call, but my short-form breakdown is as follows:

+1. Always think about the users.
+The user experience is what on-call is trying to maintain.
+If there isn't a customer impact, it isn't even an incident.

+2. Follow a response procedure.
+A procedure will also help with calm, rational thinking.
+    1. Determine an incident severity by determining the customer impact.
+This determines many facets of the response, such as urgency, or whom to contact.
+    2. Resolve the customer impact. *Don't seek to resolve the root cause until the bleeding is stopped.*

+# Conclusions

+I'm incredibly proud of what I learned and accomplished at ecobee.

+# Extra bits

 ### Bring a squad's architecture to Kubernetes.

 This goal was intended to be a project that I would take on in my own time, in an attempt to both learn Kubernetes through hands on experience, while simulataneously gaining in-depth knowledge of a squad's infrastructure.

 The quarterly hackathon (Hack the Hive) turned out to be an excellent opportunity to attempt this goal.

-# Conclusions

-I'm incredibly proud of what I learned and accomplished at ecobee.